infotexture/ot-mkdocs-demo/docs/reference/dita-v2-0-support.md

 # DITA 2.0 preview support

-DITA Open Toolkit 3.6 provides a preview of features for the upcoming OASIS DITA 2.0 specification.
-This preliminary processing support is provided on the basis of the latest DRAFT versions of the DITA 2.0 DTD and RELAX NG grammar files from OASIS \(as of October 2020\).
+DITA Open Toolkit 4.0 provides a preview of features for the upcoming OASIS DITA 2.0 specification.
+This preliminary processing support is provided on the basis of the latest drafts of the DITA 2.0 DTD and RELAX NG grammar files from OASIS \(as of November 7, 2022\).

 DITA documents that reference the draft grammar files can be parsed, and where features overlap with DITA 1.3, those features will work as expected.